-"Unsatisfactory Clinical Performance" - The purpose of clinical evaluation is to assess clinical performance as measured by the stated clinical objectives.
+Unsatisfactory Clinical Performance- The purpose of clinical evaluation is to assess clinical performance as measured by the stated clinical objectives.
 Evaluation is the sole responsibility of the clinical instructor, since her or she alone observes you on a continuing basis.
 If your performance is unsatisfactory, a written unsatisfactory clinical performance evaluation form will be issued by the clinical instructor and reviewed with the student.
 A clinical absence is also considered "unsatisfactory performance".
 This will include clinical objectives in question, specific behaviors which have been unsatisfactory, and a recommended plan for improvement.
 If students fail to satisfactorily complete the clinical objective(s) by the end of the course, they shall receive a failing grade for the course.
-Students have the right to appeal through the college grade appeal process.
+Clinical faculty have the expertise to determine unsatisfactory behaviors in the clinical area.
+Students have the right to appeal this decision through the college grade appeal process.

-"Unsafe Clinical Performance" - If students demonstrate UNSAFE behaviors in the clinical area, they may be dismissed from the clinical setting and the nursing program by the clinical instructor.
+Unsafe Clinical Performance - If students demonstrate unsafe behaviors in the clinical area, they may be dismissed immediately from the clinical setting and the nursing program by the clinical instructor.
 Unsafe is defined as performance in the clinical setting which endangers the safety or welfare of the patient(s), instructor, staff or student peers.
-Along with standards applicable to first year nursing courses, unsafe clinical performances also includes breach of confidentiality, boundary violations and dual relationships.
+Along with standards applicable to first year nursing courses, unsafe clinical performance also includes breach of confidentiality, boundary violations and dual relationships.
 The unsafe clinical performance evaluation is the responsibility of the clinical instructor and is based upon documented clinical behaviors.
 Clinical faculty have the expertise to determine unsafe behaviors in the clinical area.
 Students have the right to appeal this decision through the college grade appeal process.

-Students may be withdrawn from the program based on behaviors or pattern of behaviors documented in the Unsatisfactory/Unsafe Clinical Practice Report.
-Students who demonstrate unsafe behaviors in the clinical area may be dismissed from the clinical setting and the nursing program by the clinical instructor.
+Dismissal from Clinical -Students may be withdrawn from the program based on behaviors or pattern of behaviors documented in the Unsatisfactory/Unsafe Clinical Practice Report.
+Students who demonstrate unsafe or unsatisfactory behaviors in the clinical area may be dismissed from the clinical setting by the clinical instructor and dismissal from the Nursing program may follow.

-Please Note: Clinical facilities reserve the right to refuse a student or students to attend clinical experiences at their site(s).
+Clinical facilities reserve the right to refuse a student or students to attend clinical experiences at their site(s).
+Nursing faculty may restrict and/or dismiss a student from clinical attendance and activities due to behavioral, affective, safety or other performance issues.